Healthdirect Free Australian health advice you can count on.

 Opioids are strong pain-relief medicines and can cause life-threatening breathing problems.

-If you take tramadol, you may become dependent on this medicine, even if you take it exactly as prescribed by your doctor.
-Your doctor will monitor how you use tramadol, to reduce your risk of harm, including through misuse, abuse and addiction.
+You may also become dependent on this medicine if you take it regularly, even if you take it exactly as prescribed and for a short time only.
+Your doctor will monitor how you use tramadol to reduce your chance of harm, including through misuse, abuse and addiction.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.